SmingHub/Sming/samples/Basic_WebSkeletonApp_LTS/README.rst

 This is how it was done:

 1. When including SmingCore.h, just use `#include <SmingCore.h>`.
-2. Remove the file `include/user_config.h`.
-Sming provides this by default, but if you have made changes for your project then remove everything except your changes, but be sure to add `#include_next <user_config.h>` at the top.
+2. Remove the file `include/user_config.h`: Sming does not require it.
+If you have made changes for your project then move the changes into your project's ``component.mk`` file.
 3. Remove any `#include <user_config.h>` statements from your files.
-This file is automatically included by Sming.
 4. Rename `Makefile-user.mk` file to `component.mk`.
 5. Replace the file `Makefile` with the one from the `Basic_Blink` sample project.
 If you've ignored the instructions and modified the file (!) then you'll need to move those changes into your new `component.mk` file instead.